 Most scientists believe that a viral infection such as viral meningitis or the common cold sore virus — herpes simplex– can cause the disorder when the facial nerve swells and becomes inflamed in reaction to the infection.Symptoms usually start to recede within a few weeks and patients recover completely in about six months.
 A small number of them, however, carry the symptoms for life.
 Rarely, does Bell’s palsy recur.In extreme cases the palsy may result in irreversible damage to facial nerves and misdirected regrowth of nerve fibers, resulting in involuntary contraction of certain muscles when you’re trying to move others (synkinesis) — for example, when you smile, the eye on the affected side may close.

 Most people with Bell’s palsy recover fully — with or without treatment.
-There’s no one-size-fits-all treatment for Bell’s palsy, but your doctor may suggest medications or physical therapy to help speed your recovery.
+But your doctor may suggest medications or physical therapy to help speed your recovery.
 In rare cases, plastic surgery may be needed to correct lasting facial nerve problems.

 Electromyography (EMG): This test can confirm the presence of nerve damage and determine its severity.
 An EMG measures the electrical activity of a muscle in response to stimulation and the nature and speed of the conduction of electrical impulses along a nerve.